VyshnaviVunnamatla/Statistical-Analysis-on-Dataset/README.md

   Confidence Intervals: Provide a range of values that likely contain the population parameter.
   Regression Analysis: Examines relationships between variables.

-3. Hypothesis Testing
+3.Hypothesis Testing
   T-tests: Comparing means between two groups to determine if there is a significant difference.
   ANOVA (Analysis of Variance): Testing differences between means for more than two groups.
   Chi-Square Tests: Assessing relationships between categorical variables.

 PREREQUISITES